 However, BME in resource-limited settings faces challenges similar to other global health issues.
 Many LMICs are disproportionately reliant on imported medical devices, with over 95% of medical devices in public hospitals being imported [5].
 Poor medical equipment maintenance is largely due to a lack of well-trained biomedical engineers, inconsistent sources of donated equipment, and donations of medical equipment without a prior understanding of the local context [6].
 Thus, focusing on BME, particularly in human resource capacity-building, is a cost-effective approach to strengthening health systems in less resilient settings.
 Biomedical engineering (BME) can serve as a supplementary tool for holistic HSS, ensuring the availability and quality of essential health services.

 There have been notable internal efforts to address the challenges mentioned above.
 In 2015, a local BME workforce training program called the 'Capacity Enhancement of Medical Equipment Technical Services (CEOMETS)´ was launched in Tanzania.
-This program has been implemented annually to train local BME engineers and technicians.
+This program has been implemented annually to train local BME workforce.
 In September 2022, Tanzanian biomedical engineers and technicians established the 'Association of Medical Engineers and Technicians in Tanzania (AMETT)' to promote institutional strengthening, individual capacity-building, and systematic sustainability.
 The Ministry of Health (MOH) of the Government of Tanzania (GoT) has announced plans to employ more BME workers, as the country currently has only 350 biomedical engineers as of 2023.
 According to the latest public announcement, the GoT aims to fill the gap of over 9,000 biomedical engineers to cope with the growing demand for medical equipment in hospitals nationwide [7].

 While there have been significant improvements over the past decade, it is evident that Tanzania still has a long way to go.
 Despite the GoT´s ambitious goals, there remains a lack of studies on local BME.
 Additionally, there has been little assessment of local BME training programs, which leaves a gap in the literature.
 To address this gap, we aimed to analyze the direct outcomes of the CEOMETS training program.
 By presenting and discussing its results, we hope to identify current challenges and opportunities for BME from a systematic perspective in Tanzania.
 Ultimately, this study aims to contribute to the policy-making process regarding biomedical engineering as a global health policy issue in Tanzania.